Best Tactical Pens: More Than Just Writing

 - Ink Refill Fisher Space Pen

 The CRKT Williams Tactical Pen has a sleek, almost arrow-like shape to it.
 It doesn’t look militaristic but modern, and it’s almost a fashion accessory.
-The CRKT Williams Tactical Pen is designed by Army veteran and martial artist James Williams.
-A good pen goes a long way in the military, so it’s easy to see where his inspiration came from.
+The CRKT Williams Defense Pen is the brainchild of Army veteran and martial artist James Williams.
+With a military background, Williams understands the value of a reliable pen, and it’s clear where his inspiration comes from.

 With the cap off either side, you have a dual-edged tool that allows you to strike in multiple directions.
 It’s not quite a glass breaker, but it can cause some discomfort when driven with some serious force and a little anger.